nickblantz/cukewrapper_inline_jsonpath/README.md

 ### Values

-Values have two basic forms: as valid JSON, or as valid ruby prefixxed with `#`.
+Values have two basic forms: as valid JSON, or as valid ruby prefixed with `#`.
-Values can also be merged into the existing value by prefixxing with `~`.
+Values can also be merged into the existing value by prefixing with `~`.
 Merging only applies for Dictionaries and Lists, or if provided by itself, no action is taken upon the existing value.